Jane Bragg Pitman: Wood engravings

 Like her daughter, Agnes Pitman, and husband, Benn Pitman, Jane Bragg began wood carving.
 In 1872, Jane and her daughter, Agnes, carved several pieces of furniture, doors, and other architectural woodwork which was submitted to the Third Annual Cincinnati Industrial Exhibition.
 In 1876, Pitman carved a chest of drawers embellished with carved floral motifs representing the months of April through September which was shown in the Cincinnati Room of the Women's Pavilion at the Philadelphia Centennial Exposition.

-Wildlife motif

 In her wood carvings, wildlife is a common motif.
 Birds were carved into the mantle over the fireplace in her home.
 Bragg was known to love gardening and had botanical knowledge of the plants and flowers she cared for.